nakito-own/BatteryManager-App/README.md

-# batterycounter
+# BatteryManager-App

-A new Flutter project.
+A Flutter project for my job.

 ## Getting Started